hollowdoor/jumble/README.md

 How?
 ----

-Jumble processes script links in an html page, and trys to read them if they exist.
+Jumble processes script links in an html file, and trys to read them if they exist.

 If the files are found the scripts are parsed with **browserify**.
 There is an intermediate state with a json file, but that is not so important.